// Best Of

 RetailNorthstar

-Built specifically for apparel brands in the $10M–$500M range that need end-to-end merchandising workflow coverage without enterprise complexity.
+Built specifically for startup to mid-sized apparel brands that need end-to-end merchandising workflow coverage without enterprise complexity.
 Connects OTB, assortment, buying, allocation, and analytics in a single platform with an apparel-native data model.
 Teams are live within weeks, not quarters.

 Best for enterprise multi-banner